bragaru-i/react-boilerplate/README.md

-todo: dockerizing dev and prod modes

 # React boilerplate on port 3000:

 thanks and based on https://github.com/rwieruch/advanced-react-webpack-babel-setup

 Features:

-React17, Babel7, Webpack5, HotReload Dev server module and more
+React17, Babel7, Webpack5, HotReload Dev server, SCSS-CSS-modules React Router

 #### CSS/SCSS modules enabled

+_NOTE_
+when using modules in React and for variable usage: you must import variables from assets folder

 `import './App.css'`